YariNowicki/StadAntwerp/README.md

 Contains files (images, javascript, css) that are used in the application.

 ### Environment.yml
 Contains a list of a the packages in the used environment with their used versions.
+Normally you can use this file to build an environemt with these exact packages.
+If this doesn't work you should manually create a new environment and install the packages that are listed at the top of the ReadMe manually in the right order.